• Menu

 Tiny Homes in Colorado

 There’s more to buying a tiny home in Colorado than picking a design you like and signing the deed.
-Tiny homes are categorized differently depending on which city you live in, and you’ll be subject to certain zoning and construction laws that differ by location, too.
+Tiny homes are categorized differently depending on which city you live in, and you’ll be subject to certain zoning and construction laws that differ by location as well.

 The Colorado Tiny House Festival is a great place to get tips on getting started and learn from others who have successfully made the transition to tiny home living.